 Who We Are

-Delta Family Resource Centre (DFRC) is a grassroots, non-profit, community-based agency which is committed to enhancing the potential of families and children by supporting and addressing identified needs.
+Delta Family Resource Centre (DELTA FAMILY) is a grassroots, non-profit, community-based agency which is committed to enhancing the potential of families and children by supporting and addressing identified needs.
 Providing a wide range of programs, services, and activities that enhance individual skills and promote well-being and healthy communities, Delta is known for its strength in effective outreach, collaboration and delivering empowering programs which meet identified community needs.

-DELTA’S STRATEGIC PRIORITIES
+DELTA FAMILY’S STRATEGIC PRIORITIES

 - Reducing Poverty – By Enhancing Economic Opportunities For Residents